L-3 MAPPS Trainers, Support Facilities and Simulation Based Design

 L-3 MAPPS supplies LBTF for all of L-3 MAPPS’s ship-board IPMS.
 Systems typically supply a subset of ship-board equipment, including a stimulator, software development tools and documentation.
 This allows customers to test hardware and software modifications before being implemented in a ship-board environment.

 In addition, L-3 MAPPS provides tools and services to assist navies and ship designers during the entire ship life cycle, from initial design through to the construction and support phases.

 A significant recent development in shipbuilding is the use of simulation-based-design (SBD) techniques to reduce technical, cost, and schedule risks in new ship design and construction.
 L-3 MAPPS’s Real-time Object-oriented Software Environment (ROSE) is a complete SBD environment for the development, testing, documentation and configuration control of process simulation and control software.
 ROSE is an icon-based tool which allows subject matter experts to develop detailed, high fidelity, real-time simulation and control software using graphical editors and automatic software source code generators.
 ROSE is complementary to CAD systems and is being used in several fields.
-In space systems NASA has been a longtime user, whilst selected shipyards are using ROSE for the development of next generation ships and submarines.
+In space systems Nasa has been a long-time user, whilst selected shipyards are using ROSE for the development of next generation ships and submarines.